natinusala/RetroArch/kraken/lib/doc/widgets.md

 ### `widgets.get_font_regular()`

-Returns the global regular font used by all widgets.
+Returns the global regular font used by all widgets as well as its height.
 To be used with `display.cache_font`.

 ### `widgets.get_font_bold()`

-Returns the global bold font used by all widgets.
+Returns the global bold font used by all widgets as well as its height.
 To be used with `display.cache_font`.

 ### `widgets_flush_font(font, video_info)`